-Check out the Funding for Education Abroad page on our website.
-It has information on loads of scholarships and grants available to students participating in education abroad programs, including the new OEA Diversity Scholarship which is offered annually to a maximum of five students.
+Check out the Funding for Global Opportunities page on our website.
+It has information on loads of scholarships and grants available to students participating in Global Opportunities programs, including the new OEA Diversity Scholarship which is offered annually to a maximum of five students.

 Other sources of funding:

 The Gilman Scholarship is a nationally competitive award available to ALL students in good academic standing who are receiving a federal Pell Grant.
 This is not just for multicultural students yet many students often overlook this option.
 OHIO’s Office of Nationally Competitive Awards can assist you with the application process.

 PLATO - Project for Learning Abroad Training and Outreach

 PLATO is a project run by the Center for Global Education (listed above) and offers resources to support underrepresented students.
 The website includes details of scholarships and grants for underrepresented students, specific to race/ethnicity (African American, Asian Pacific, Hispanic, and Native American).
 It also has links to articles from various sources such as the New York Times, written on topics relevant to multicultural students and international experiences.

 The Robert B. Bailey Scholarship - offered by CIEE

 This scholarship is intended to promote the participation in CIEE programs of individuals or members of groups that have traditionally been underrepresented in study abroad, especially ethnic minority students.
 It’s available to CIEE Study Center applicants only.
 CIEE is an OHIO affiliate which means your financial aid and scholarships can be used to fund the experience.